georgelivas/Folders-for-Mac/README.md

 | Xcode        |  |

 # Acknowledgement
 > I claim right of the composition NOT of the logos.
-All right reserved by the barnds.
+All rights reserved by the barnds.

 # Licence
 This project is licensed under the MICreative Commons Attribution Share Alike 4.0 License - see the [LICENSE](./licence.md) file for details.
 Some rights reserved.